-Note: Skip Keukenhof.
+My advice on how to see the tulip fields in the fields: Skip Keukenhof.
+You can see the Dutch tulips for free TWO other ways.
 It's 29 euros with transit from Amsterdam.
 If you're into sculpted gardens, it's great, however it's overpriced and crowded if you just want to see the tulips in the field.
-There's plenty of guides to Keukenhof, however this guide brings you to the fields.
+There's plenty of guides to Keukenhof, however this guide for seeing the tulips in Holland brings you to the free Dutch tulip fields.

 1. Check the Weather & Flower Forecast